Painéis de dados

-The chart displays information on human development in Nepal between 1990 and 2018.
+The chart displays information on human development in Saudi Arabia between 1990 and 2018.
 Only certain sample years have data disaggregated by sex.

-The most recent year of the HDI, 2018, shows that the average human development score in Nepal is 0.579.
-This score indicates medium human development.
+The most recent year of the HDI, 2018, shows that the average human development score in Saudi Arabia is 0.857.
+This score indicates that human development is very high.

 HDI Education Index (Source: UNDP)

-Lack of education and illiteracy are key factors that make both children and adults more vulnerable to exploitative labour conditions.
+Lack of education and illiteracy are key factors that make both children and adults more vulnerable to exploitive labour conditions.

 As the seminal ILO report Profits and Poverty explains: